JDK Compatibility

 After Java 8, Oracle introduced the concept of LTS versions of the JDK.
 These versions will remain supported (by Oracle, and likely by the rest of the ecosystem, including Scala) for longer than the versions in between.
 See https://www.oracle.com/technetwork/java/eol-135779.html.

 Scala provides experimental support for running the Scala compiler on non-LTS versions of the JDK.
 The current LTS versions are normally tested in our CI matrix and by the Scala community build.
 We may also test non-LTS versions, but any issues found there are considered lower priority, and will not be considered release blockers.
-(Lightbend may be able to offer faster resolution of issues like this under commercial support.)
+(The Scala teams at VirtusLab and Akka may be able to offer faster resolution of issues like this under commercial support.)

 JDK vendors and distributions